 Similar advanced nanomaterials are also being studied by other forms of correlative microscopy.
-These include graphene, a single-atom-thick layer of carbon dubbed a 'wonder material' for its impressive properties, including great strength and extremely high electrical conductivity.
+Graphene has been dubbed a 'wonder material' for its impressive properties, including great strength and extremely high electrical conductivity.
 However, graphene is often produced as flakes comprising several different layers, and the exact thickness of these flakes can have a major influence on their properties.